k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-DownwardAPI represents downward API about the pod that should populate this volume
+downwardAPI represents downward API about the pod that should populate this volume

 <table>
     <thead>